nginxinc/nginx-wiki/source/start/topics/examples/imapauthenticatewithapacheperlscript.rst

 Using nginx-embedded-perl module on the same server as the imap/pop proxy as the auth backend

 .. note::
-   This solution will block entire nginx worker when reading user information from DB and therefore not recommended for real use.
+   This solution will block entire NGINX worker when reading user information from DB and therefore not recommended for real use.

    This solution is being used at at ISP with 35000+ mailboxes for almost 2 years now fine.
 If you want  shameful plug, the ISP is Worldsoft (http://www.worldsoft.info)

 Start with the configuration from :doc:`imapproxyexample`.
 For detail information about different configuration parameters, see the `ngx_mail_core_module <http://nginx.org/en/docs/mail/ngx_mail_core_module.html>`_ documentation.

-Configure nginx with embedded perl and mail
+Configure NGINX with embedded perl and mail

 .. code-block:: bash